-We do not wish to annoy you with repetition, but we must reiterate tip 4.
-Additionally, when you write new content, finish it, wait a few days , and then read it again!
+When you write new content, finish it, wait a few days, and then read it again!

 - “8 Tips for Better Readability” by Roby Collinge is a very good resource.
 However, some of the tips do not concern you as a writer.
 They are only relevant for theme development.
 As a writer, skip right down to tip 5.

 - Strunk & White: “The Elements of Style is a classic.
 Many principles still apply.